The Further Shore

 We’ll meet in person every other week for eight sessions (sixteen weeks) with our notebooks and minds open.
 Each class will be loosely tied to a theme, which we’ll explore through guided writing exercises and sharing.
 We’ll write lots and share our work as we create it for kind, supportive feedback from the group.
 Each participant will also have the chance to prepare one piece at home to bring to the class for deeper (but still wildly supportive) feedback.
 There will be tea, snacks, laughter (yes, laughter) and meaningful homework in between sessions.

-~ Grief counseling or advice on how to handle loss.
-While sharing your thoughts on death might have a therapeutic impact, this class isn’t working from a therapeutic framework, and isn’t a bereavement group.
+Your looking for grief counseling or advice on how to handle loss.
+While sharing thoughts on death might have a therapeutic impact, this class isn’t working from a therapeutic framework, and isn’t a bereavement group.

 Why Britt?
 (A note from Britt.)

 I believe that we don’t always get to choose what we’re pulled to write about.
 Death is a topic that often comes up in my writing.
 And I know I’m not alone.
 Still, I often hear my clients talk about how they feel like they’re “too much” when they share stories about dying.
 I want to make a class that’s a safe place for people like me who long to explore those bigger topics without holding back.

 In my daily life I find myself talking about death a lot.
 When I’m not a writing coach, I am a bereavement group facilitator and a hospice volunteer.
 I’ve also completed training as a Life Cycle Celebrant, specializing in writing and officiating funeral ceremonies.
 Connecting with people about death and having the conversations no one is having is important to me.
 Bringing that together with writing is honestly a dream come true.
 I am deeply excited and humbled to be able to lead this groupYour